KiaShamaei/reactTypeTodoList/README.md

-# React TypeScript Todo App
+# React TypeScript Todo App with kia shamaei

 This project is created using Create React App and TailwindCSS, coded with TypeScript.